 Documentation required to apply for a Residence card:

-- Address in Norway: It is extremedly important that you bring your correct and complete address to the police appointmet.
+- Address in Norway: It is extremely important that you bring your correct and complete address to the police appointmet.

-Students can collect their Residence card at the International Centre [date to be announced later].
+Students can collect their residence card at the International Centre upon notification from the international admission team.

 Students arriving after the 30 August:

 Meet at the Bergen Immigration Office (Bergen South Police Station), at Nesttunbrekka 95 (light rail stop Skjoldskiftet).

 - Tuesday from 09:00-11:30

 *The Bergen immigraton Office is closed every Friday